secv-ndss2026/secv/README.md

 https://mirrors.kernel.org/yocto-sources/openjdk8-272-nashorn-jdk8u272-ga.tar.bz2
 ```

 After that, the default build should complete successfully.
+Suppose one gets any errors regarding failure to download required binaries for some reason (say the version is no longer available or the files were moved).
+In that case, one may simply download the failing files manually and save them in the downloads directory.
+This may require updating the expected hash in some cases.
+This can be accomplished by visiting bitbake layer attempting to download the file and updating the hash manually.

 #### SECV Baseline Building: